tetchel/superior-internet/README.md

 ## API reference
 GET `/u` - Returns JSON array of all User data objects

-GET `/u/:id` - Returns JSON of User data object for the requested user
+GET `/u/:id` - Returns user page for user with the given ID.
+Has the visited data available but doesn't do anything with it.

 POST `/visited/:visitedId` - Indicate that the user issuing this request (determined by 'id' cookie) visited the user with id `visitedId`.
 Returns 201 if it's a new visit, and 200 if the visit has already occurred (and therefore the request had no effect).